makeplane/docs/src/pages/docker-compose.md

 ## Installing Plane

-Installing plane is a very easy and minimal step process.
+Installing Plane is a very easy and minimal step process.

 ### Prerequisite